berty/www.berty.tech/bertytech/content/privacy-policy/index.md

 Some of the functionalities that users can choose to toggle on or off will allow for a smoother experience but will impact their privacy and personal data.

-We will be detailing in the following sections all the data prone to be shared by the Berty application:
+We will detail in the following sections all the data prone to be shared by the Berty application:

-- In its most privacy-friendly configuration
+- In its most privacy-friendly configuration.
-- Incrementally, for each feature that is toggled on
+- Incrementally, for each feature that is toggled on.

 ## Glossary